GEOS-DEV/GEOS/src/coreComponents/dataRepository/dataRepository.rst

 GEOSX Data Repository
 #####################################

-The GEOSX dataRepository is intended to provide the building blocks for the code structure within GEOSX.
+The GEOSX "dataRepository" is intended to provide the building blocks for the code structure within GEOSX.
-The dataRepository provides a general capability to store arbitrary data and objects in a hierarchical structure, similar to a standard file system.
+The "dataRepository" provides a general capability to store arbitrary data and objects in a hierarchical structure, similar to a standard file system.
 The components/classes of the data structure that a developer will require some knowledge of are:

-* **Group** The inheritable building block for the hierarchy structure.
+* **Group** The inheritable building block for the hierarchy.
   In the filesystem analog, the Group is similar to the file folder.
-            As such a Group may contain any number of sub-Groups, and Wrappers.
-            Each collection of sub-Groups and Wrappers are contained in a MappedVector member of the Group.
-            Group also defines a general capaiblity to create and traverse the dataRepository.
-            For example, Group provides the capabilty to create/insert/get/remove sub-Groups, as well as the ability to create/get/remove Wrappers.
-            In addition Group provides functionality to iterate over sub-Groups and wrappers targeting only certain derived types, and certain keys/names.
+  See the documentation on :ref:`Group` for more details.

 * **Wrapper/WrapperBase** A class that is intended to encapsulate an object for storage in a Group, as well as providing an interface for performing common operations on that object.
                           Wrapper is templated on the type of object it encapsulates, thus providing strong